GISSAL/ads-b/README.md

 *Description*

 Produces two output tables that include the frequency and percentage of total waypoints by user-defined altitude bands.
 One table reports altitudes above mean sea level (WaypointSummary_MSL) and the other based on altitudes above ground level (WaypointSummary_AGL).
 The national park unit code provided by the user is appended to the beginning of the names for the default tables.
 Waypoint summaries can be limited to those located inside a user-defined buffer distance around the management unit.
 Key processing steps executed include:
-* A buffer is created and used to clip in the input screened waypoints file.
+* A buffer is created and used to clip the input screened waypoints file.
 * Waypoint altitudes (in units of both MSL and AGL) are reclassified according to values provided by the user.
 * Summary tables are produced that include the frequency and percentage of total waypoints within each altitude band.